Paid Search

 When this is not first

 If the site cannot convert, the phone is not answered, or follow-up is invisible, paid search can amplify the leak.
-Fix the capture path before scaling spend.
+Fix the page, phone, form, and follow-up before scaling spend.

-This works best when the adjacent parts of the lead path are clean enough to support it.
+This works best when the nearby pages, calls, reviews, and follow-up are clean enough to support it.

 Frequently Asked Questions